-Cisco Identity Services Engine and ThreatLocker Zero Trust Endpoint Protection Platform compete in the network access control and endpoint security space.
-ThreatLocker seems to have an upper hand with its simplified endpoint protection and responsive customer service.
+Cisco Identity Services Engine (ISE) and ThreatLocker Zero Trust Endpoint Protection Platform compete in the network access control and endpoint security categories, respectively.
+Cisco ISE seems to have the upper hand in centralized access control and integration with Cisco products, while ThreatLocker excels in visibility and security capabilities for endpoint protection.

 Direct comparisons with Forescout reveal up to 30% to 40% difference in cost savings.